Lukehaven Icelandic Sheepdogs

 Our Commitment

 Because we stay involved as mentors, resources, and—even years later—part of our puppy owners’ extended family, misaligned core values can compromise both the human–animal bond and the ongoing support we provide.
-For this reason, placing a puppy in a home whose guardians actively support the actions and policies of the 47th president’s and his administration—whose second term has seen an alarming escalation of policies at odds with compassion, justice, and environmental stewardship—is simply not an option for us.
+For this reason, placing a puppy in a home whose guardians do not align with our core values is simply not an option for us.

 By centering kindness, inclusivity, and responsible citizenship in every decision we make, Lukehaven Icelandic Sheepdogs ensures that each puppy enters not just a house, but a home where both dog and family thrive together—bound by shared respect for one another, for our communities, and for the environment.